North by Northwest: Writing

-In fact, Hitchcock had been working on the story for nearly nine years prior to meeting Lehman.
+Hitchcock had been working on the story for nearly nine years prior to meeting Lehman.
 Otis Guernsey was the American journalist who had the idea which influenced Hitchcock, inspired by a true story during World War II when British Intelligence obtained a dead body, invented a fictitious officer who was carrying secret papers, and arranged for the body and misleading papers to be discovered by the Germans as a disinformation scheme called Operation Mincemeat.
 Guernsey turned his idea into a story about an American salesman who travels to the Middle East and is mistaken for a fictitious agent, becoming "saddled with a romantic and dangerous identity".

 Guernsey admitted that his treatment was full of "corn" and "lacking logic", and he urged Hitchcock to do what he liked with the story.
 Hitchcock bought the 60 pages for $10,000.
 In an interview in the book Screenwriters on Screenwriting (1995), Lehman stated that he had already written much of the screenplay before coming up with critical elements of the climax.
-An example of the "corn" in the finished screenplay was the scene wherein Roger Thornhill returns to the Townsend estate with the detectives to find everything changed.
+An example of the "corn" in the finished screenplay was the scene where Roger Thornhill returns to the Townsend estate with the detectives to find everything changed.
 If Thornhill was indeed a spy, he would have had no reason to return to the estate after his escape the previous night, nor would the criminals be expecting him to return as they obviously did.

 This was the only Hitchcock film released by Metro-Goldwyn-Mayer.
-Since 1986, it has been owned by Turner Entertainment, as part of the pre-1986 MGM film library that it acquired through temporary ownership of MGM.
+Since 1986, it has been owned by Turner Entertainment, as part of the pre-May 1986 MGM film library that it acquired through temporary ownership of MGM.

-Production costs on North by Northwest were seriously escalated when a delay in filming put Cary Grant into the penalty phase of his contract, resulting in an additional $5,000 per day in fees for him before shooting even began.
+Production costs on North by Northwest rose when a delay in filming put Cary Grant into the penalty phase of his contract, resulting in his being paid an additional $5,000 per day before shooting even began.

 Casting

 Eva Marie Saint's agent had told her that she had received an invitation to a dinner with Alfred Hitchcock and his family, the first time she and Hitchcock met.
 Days after the dinner, Saint's mother called her and reminded her that Hitchcock loved casting women wearing beige clothing and white gloves.
-Following her mother's advice, she met with Hitchcock again, wearing white gloves and beige clothing.
-She credited this for helping her successfully win the role.
+Following her mother's advice, she met with Hitchcock again, wearing that combination.
+She credited this for helping her win the role.
 MGM wanted Cyd Charisse for the role of Eve Kendall.
 Hitchcock stood by his choice of Saint.

-Hitchcock attended the Middle of the Night play in order to watch a performance by Edward G. Robinson.
+Hitchcock attended the play Middle of the Night in order to watch a performance by Edward G. Robinson.
 After being impressed by the performance of Martin Landau, Hitchcock asked to meet him at MGM.
 Landau arrived and Hitchcock showed him the entirety of the project, including the storyboards.
 While they were looking at the project, Hitchcock turned and told Landau, "You're now Leonard."